 Amorgos – Best Greek Island for Couples who love to Freedive

 Amorgos is the most remote island in the Cycladic chain of islands.
 The ferry from Athens Pireaus takes 10 hours, and even the fast ferry takes 7 hours.
-This is somewhere to spend time walking, freediving and exploring.
+Amorgos is the best Greek island for couples who wish to spend time walking, freediving and exploring.
 You do not want to rush the island of Amorgos.
 Due to its remoteness, couples who do venture here will be rewarded with a slower pace of island life.
 Freediving is incredibly popular here, thanks in part to the cult classic The Big Blue.

 And for walkers, Amorgos is an excellent place for a ramble with plenty of trails that pass some out of this world scenery.
 The Moni Hozoviotissis is an 11th-century monastery that is built into a cliff face and worth the 350 steep steps to reach it.
 Remember to dress modestly when visiting, with no knees or shoulders exposed.